wp-plugins/query-wrangler/README.txt

 This plugin will bring extreme flexibility to WordPress users with its ability to create custom queries using the WP_Query class with a user interface.

-WARNING - Do not rely heavily on query pages unless you have to.
+WARNING - Do not rely heavily on query pages unless you must.
 They will be removed in future versions in favor of placing shortcodes on real WP Pages.

 Additional Plugins